Skip to main content

 Six common worm types affect dogs: tapeworms, roundworms, hookworms, heartworms, whipworms, and lungworms.
 Puppies usually need regular treatment early in...

-A white dog with pointy ears and a turquoise bandana sitting in a cozy room.
+A white dog with pointed ears and a turquoise bandana sits in a cozy room.

 A white dog with pointy ears happily licking honey in a modern, bright kitchen.

 Honey is not toxic to most adult dogs in small amounts.
-Due to its high sugar content, it's more of an occasional treat than a health product.
+Because of its high sugar content, it is more of an occasional treat than a health product.

 A white dog with pointy ears and a turquoise bandana.